gnastnosaj/gnastnosaj.github.io/source/_posts/resume.md

 ## Open Source Projects

  - [Filter](https://github.com/gnastnosaj/Filter): Filter is a plug-in crawler application in the form of DSL syntax inspired by the DSL syntax of Gradle.
 Users can write groovy scripts to fetch data from favorite websites and display it in the application.
 Filter provides several general layouts.
 The newest [Filter](https://www.pgyer.com/D7r4) was implemented with Kotlin.
-At present, it has been hosted on the Pgyer, [Download](https://www.pgyer.com/D7r4).
  - [Boilerplate](https://github.com/gnastnosaj/Boilerplate): As the name suggests, Boilerplate is a development template.
 It is some common things accumulated and summarized from daily development, which is convenient to quickly start the development of Android applications.[Boilerplate-util](https://github.com/gnastnosaj/Boilerplate-util), [Boilerplate-ipc](https://github.com/gnastnosaj/Boilerplate-ipc) and [Boilerplate-cordova](https://github.com/gnastnosaj/Boilerplate-cordova) are also commonly used development templates.
  - [Lab](https://jasontsang.dev/lab): This project is a front-end project developed in the process of angular learning, including some common components and features of angular developed by myself.
 A client based on electron is provided.

 ## Works

- - [Miquaner](https://www.25pp.com/android/detail_7680585/): A Taoke app that supports Android and IOS.
+ - [Miquaner](https://www.25pp.com/android/detail_7680585/): A Taoke app that supports Android and iOS.
- - [Jixiangjia Customization](http://jxjsh.gitee.io/design/): A roller shutters custom APP, support WEB, WeChat mini program, Alipay mini program.
+ - [Jixiangjia Customization](https://jxjsh.gitee.io/design/): A roller shutters custom APP, support Web, WeChat mini program, Alipay mini program.
+ - [tidytech](https://tidytech.evozic.com): A smart storage app based on flutter that supports Web, Android and iOS.
+ - [petdoor](https://www.jasontsang.dev:4096/petdoor): A web app based on flutter used for customizing petdoor which can import 3D model with three.js

 # Skills